GhadeerElmkaiel/Simple-Evolution-Simulation/README.md

 The purpose of this simulation is to deonstrate the idea of natural selection and evolution.

-To run the simulation just run the Run_Simulation.py file.
+To run the simulation just run the Run_Simulation.py file and the simulation should start.